 - Add Thai red curry paste and cook for 1-2 minutes on medium heat.

-- Add vegetable stock and bring the curry to a boil.
+- Stir in the vegetable stock and bring the curry to a boil.

-- Now add mushrooms, bean sprouts, and sweet potatoes to the pan.
+- Now add mushrooms, bean sprouts, and sweet potatoes to the pan and mix well.

 - Cover the pan with a lid and cook for 10-12 minutes on low heat until the sweet potatoes are tender.